stefanrieken/pasta/README.md

 ## Current state
 ...is 'work in progress'.

 Upon execution, known strings and variables are listed.
-Of these variables, '+', 'hi' and 'print' indicate primitive functions (variables are untyped, so the system cannot supply more information than just their number).
+Most of the variables presently represent primitive functions (variables are untyped, so the system cannot supply more information than just their number).

 Here are some examples of expressions you can type:

-        hi               --> you are greeted from a primitive function hi print         --> you get the integer value of 'hi' hi 42 print      --> print variable number of args (1 2 +) print    --> nested expression support 42               --> will try to evaluate value as function(!)
+        hi               --> you are greeted from a primitive function hi print         --> you get the integer (pointer) value of 'hi' hi 42 print      --> print variable number of args (1 2 +) print    --> nested expression support 42               --> will try to evaluate value as function(!)
         {42 print} 1 if  --> conditionaly execute block
-        {42 print} print --> print the address of block (within buffer)
+        {42 print} print --> print the address of block (within buffer) 42 "x" define    --> define variable x

 This demonstrates the preliminary framework for variables, (primitive) functions, and conditionals, as well as their compilation into bytecode and subsequent evaluation.
 It also demonstrates the quirk that, without types, it is easy to cause values to be interpreted as function references.

+You can also define a function:

+        ({ ("x" args) (ls) } "foo" define) (42 foo)

+For now, this has to be a one-liner, as the function is never copied into main memory from the parse buffer, so it is overwritten by the very next read.
+Next, the interpreter half chokes on the perceived single top-level expression -- so yeah, here is still work to do.

 What follows below is design, not current state.